 \section{Abstract}

-Let $Q(n)$ denote the count of the primitive subsets of the integers $\{1,2\ldots n\}$.
-We give a new proof that $Q(n) = \alpha^{(1+o(1))n}$ which allows us to give a good error term and to improve upon the lower bound for the value of this constant $\alpha$.
-We also show that the method developed can be applied to many similar problems that can be stated in terms of the divisor graph, including other questions about primitive sets, geometric-progression-free sets, and the divisor graph path-cover problem.
+Let $Q(n)$ denote the count of the primitive subsets of the integers $\{1,2\ldots, n\}$.
+We give a new proof that $Q(n) = \alpha^{(1+o(1))n}$ for some constant $\alpha$, which allows us to give a good error term and to improve upon the lower bound for the value of $\alpha$.
+We also show that the method developed can be applied to many similar problems related to the divisor graph, including other questions about primitive sets, geometric-progression-free sets, and the divisor graph path-cover problem.